Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

-However, the physical dimensions of the image sensors prevent seamless tiling, which poses a challenge for large-area image acquisition in one shot using conventional single-sensor architectures.
+However, the physical dimensions of the image sensors prevent seamless tiling, which poses a challenge for large-area imaging in one shot using single-sensor architectures.
 In addition, field curvature grows rapidly with both field angle and NA, resulting a weakly curved spherical intermediate image plane rather than a plane~\cite{fan2019video}.
 Interestingly, in cases where the sample itself is concave, such as tissue sections mounted on inward-curved substrates, the sample curvature can partially counteract the optical field curvature, effectively flattening the conjugate image surface.
 Under such conditions, the re-imaged field approximates a plane, allowing the MCAM to operate in a default co-planar configuration [Fig.~\ref{fig2}~(a)].
-In contrast, when imaging flat samples, such as standard histological slides, the optical field curvature is uncompensated, resulting in a convex intermediate image surface.
-In this case, peripheral field rays come to focus at shorter axial distances than central rays, producing significant defocus [Fig.~\ref{fig2}~(b)].
+In contrast, when imaging flat samples, such as standard histological slides, the optical field curvature is uncompensated, resulting in a convex intermediate image surface, producing significant defocus [Fig.~\ref{fig2}~(b)].

 To efficiently capture this high-resolution, wide-area spherical image, we adopt a divide-and-conquer strategy using our MCAM.
 The MCAM consists of a dense array of 48 micro-cameras, each individually focused onto a local portion of the curved intermediate image plane to relay the optical signal to a flat sensor array [Fig.~\ref{fig2}~(c)].
-Each unit in the MCAM utilizes a custom-designed lens with a focal length of 14.64~mm and an f-number of 2.89, which re-images the intermediate plane onto its respective monochrome CMOS sensor (ONSemi AR1335, 1.1~µm pixel pitch, 13~MP resolution).
+Each unit in the MCAM utilizes a custom-designed lens with a focal length of 14.64~mm, which re-images the intermediate plane onto its respective monochrome CMOS sensor (ONSemi AR1335).
 The MCAM is configured as a 6~$\times$~8 array arranged in a regular grid with a center-to-center spacing of 9~mm.
 At this pitch and optical magnification, the FOVs of adjacent cameras overlap by approximately 10\% along the short axis and 30\% along the long axis of each sensor, which ensures complete coverage across the array while supporting accurate registration.
-We use the open-source software Hugin to estimate pairwise geometric transformations and blend the overlapping regions.
 This per-camera focus adjustment allows the system to conform to field curvature without mechanical scanning or active optical compensation, enabling uniform, in-focus gigapixel imaging over a centimeter-scale FOV.